30th March, 20150 Comments

 Written by: Lesley Lyle DipHE Clinical Hypnosis, MAPP

-In extreme circumstances we can live without food for weeks, live without water for days but if we stop breathing for even a few minutes, we will die.
+In extreme circumstances we can live without food for weeks, live without water for days but if we stop breathingeven just for a few minutes, we will die!

-If you think of times when you feel stressed, unwell or highly emotional you will realise that this affects your breathing rate, which usually becomes quicker and shallower.
-Usually this is a temporary change that lasts no more than a few minutes but some people get in the habit of breathing like this and this sends a message to the brain that there is a reason to feel agitated.
-This puts the body in a condition where the stress response is more easily activated.
-This is useful if you are in a precarious situation, or about to participate in a competitive activity, but not if you are simply going about your everyday life.
+If you think of the times when you feel stressed, unwell or highly emotional you will realise that this affects your breathing rate, which usually becomes quicker and shallower.
+This is normally a temporary change that lasts no more than a few minutes but some people get into the habit of breathing like this all the time and it sends a message to the brain that there is a reason to feel agitated.
+This puts the body into a condition where the stress response is more easily activated.
+Now, this is useful if you are in a precarious situation, or about to participate in a competitive activity, but not if you are simply going about your everyday life.

 About the author

 Lesley Lyle is a university trained Clinical Hypnotherapist and Applied Positive Psychologist.
 She runs well-being clinics in Harley St, and New Forest.
 She is also a stress management trainer and happiness specialist.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.